microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 The PSV0 runtime data structure already contains both `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` members that can be used to transmit the minimum and maximum values to the runtime.
+The existing single wave size value will continue to set both of these values to that provided by the user.
+The preferred value is not relevant to the runtime as it cannot result in shader loading failure.

 #### Device Capability

-As a required feature, devices supporting the shader model it ships with are required to respect the wave size restrictions indicated by the wave size range metadata.
+As a required feature, devices supporting the Shader Model 6.8 are required to respect the wave size restrictions indicated by the wave size range metadata.